 That's a great question, and one we get asked often.
-It can be surprising for some people to see information about their Web browser, Device model, Operating System Version, IP address, physical location and settings shown back to them.
+It can be surprising to see information about your Web browser, Device model, Operating System Version, IP address, physical location and settings shown back to them.
 But don't worry; there's nothing sneaky at play here, just a bit of software; so please, let us explain how we do it!

 The short answer:

 The short answer is: everything you see on the homepage of WhatIsMyBrowser.com is already available to every single website you visit on the internet.
 Most websites just ignore it and instead just show you whatever page you wanted to view (eg. A news article, product, video, post etc).